Gabriel2409/obsidian_notes/Load balancer.md

 - Transport layer LB
 - Forwards network packets to and from the upstream server
-- Faster but not flexible (strategies limited to simple ones such as roibd robin, IP hashing,...)
+- Faster but not flexible (strategies limited to simple ones such as round robin, IP hashing,...)

 ### Layer 7 LB